tw2665/reinforcement_learning_taxi/README.md

 * Replay buffer is an object to store trajectory.
 * It gets subset of trajectory to replay a sequence of the subset or sample.
 * It requires data_spec, which we can get from agent.collect_data_spec.

+## DQN

+* DQN is Deep Q Network.
+It's neural network that has states as input and produce a vector of action values as output.
+* Selects and evaluate an action, which results in overoptimitic value estimates.

+## DDQN

+* DDQN is Double Deep Q Network, which can reduce overestimation and can deliver better performance.
+It says even DQN sometimes overestimates the values of actions.
+It says on the Atari domain, DDQN delivered a better result than DQN.